 A few open end schemes may however, specify an exit load period.
 For instance, a scheme may specify that units redeemed with 6 months would attract an exit load of 0.50% at applicable NAV.

-One should bear in mind that while there be may some rules and regulations on minimum time horizon, it is best to take the advice of an investment advisor to know the appropriate or ideal time horizons for every type of schemes.
+One should bear in mind that while there be may some rules and regulations on the minimum time horizon.
+So, it is best to take the advice of a financial expert to know the appropriate or ideal time horizons for every type of scheme.